zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

 ## UDF {#section_g4r_wjf_vdb .section}

-To implement UDF, the class ‘com.aliyun.odps.udf.UDF’ must be inherited and the ‘evaluate’ method must be implemented.
-The ‘evaluate’ method must be non-static public method.
+To implement UDF, the class ‘com.aliyun.odps.udf.UDF’ must be inherited and the ‘evaluate’ method must be applied.
+The ‘evaluate’ method must be a non-static public method.
 The parameter type and return value type of Evaluate method is considered as UDF signature in SQL.
-This means that the user can implement multiple evaluate methods in UDF.
-To call UDF, the framework matches correct evaluate method according to the parameter type called by UDF.
+It means that the user can implement multiple evaluate methods in UDF.
+To call UDF, the framework must match the correct evaluate method according to the parameter type called by UDF.

-**Particular attention**：Classes with the same class name but different functional logic would better appear in different jar packages.
-For example, UDF \(UDAF/UDTF\): udf1,  udf2 correspond to the resources udf1.jar and udf2.jar respectively, if both jars contain com.aliyun.UserFunction.class,  when two udfs are used in the same SQL statement , the system randomly loads one of the classes, it causes udf execution behavior is inconsistent or even failed to compile.
+**Note**：Classes with the same class name but different functional logic mustappear in different jar packages.
+For example, UDF \(UDAF/UDTF\): udf1,  udf2 correspond to the resources udf1.jar and udf2.jar respectively, if both jars contain com.aliyun.UserFunction.class, when two udfs are used in the same SQL statement, the system randomly loads one of the classes.
+This causes inconsistency in the udf execution behavior or compilation failure.

 UDF samples are as follows: